Understanding Placement Test Functionality

 Star Tests and myON

 myON will show students whichever score is most recent - myON placement or a Star score.
-(Students can view their past scores as well as described below.)
+(Students can also view their past scores as described below.)
+Note that for Star tests, students will see a Lexile® score in addition to the Star score and ATOS ZPD (if Lexile® is selected in the building settings).

 Your Star subscriptions and usage may affect the choices that the Building Administrator makes in the myON building settings: